-Tuition: 1.4 120.00 110.00 II para in tail at poliming of John (Lor office) 60.00 If paid at beginning of each semester (each semester) (These rates apply to students taking ten or more credit hours.
-60.00 No refund of tuition or fees after the middle of the third week of any semester, unless upon emergency allowed by Board.)
-2 2 For students taking less than 10 credit hours (per credit hour) 5.00 For students auditing courses, but not for credit (per sem. hour) 2.50 Charles Thomas Special Fees: Carrying charge for those paying tuition and fees in monthly installments 3.00 Registration Fee: Not refundable, but applies on tuition at time 7,75 of enrollment (per semester) 5.00 Late registration penalty: Registration after first week of any semester 1.00 Change of course after middle of second week in any semester 1.00 Final examination at other than scheduled time 1.00 Transcript: One sent free.
-Extras, each 1.00 Graduation fee: Pays for diploma and use of cap and gown 5.00 Laboratory Fees: 1 - 1 - 1 Chemistry, Physics, or Zoology (per semester) 5.00 Breakage deposit in sciences listed above (per year) 5.00 Psychology (per semester) 1.00 Descriptive Geometry or Engineering Drawing (per semester) 3.00 Any Art Course (per semester) 1.00 Education 3-4 (per semester) .50 History 1-2 (per semester) 1.00 Sociology 1-2 (per semester) 1.00 Student Body Fees: - Includes athletics, health, library, entertainment, dramatics, and other things the Student Council decides to include (per semester) 10.00 Music Conservatory: Piano-One lesson weekly (per lesson) 1.50 Organ-One lesson weekly (per semester) 25.00 Voice-One lesson (half hour) weekly (per lesson) 1.50 Two lessons (half hour) weekly (per week) 3.00 Class lessons (once per week) per semester) 5.00 Violin-One lesson weekly (per lesson) 1.25
+SCHEDULE OF FELS Tuition: Per Year\$ 120.00 If paid in full at beginning of year (for entire year).
+110.00 If paid at beginning of each semester (each semester) 60.00 (These rates apply to students taking ten or more credit hours.
+No refund of tuition or fees after the middle of the third week of any semester, unless upon emergency allowed by Board.)
+For students taking less than 10 credit hours (per credit hour) 5.00 For students auditing courses, but not for credit (per sem. hour).
+2.50 Special Fees: Carrying charge for those paying tuition and fees in monthly J. installments 3.00 Registration Fee: Not refundable, but applies on tuition at time of enrollment (per semester) 5.00 Final examination at other than scheduled time.
+1.00 Transcript: One sent free.
+Extras, each 1.00 Graduation fee: Pays for diploma and use of cap and gown 5.00 Laboratory Fees: +1.11 Chemistry, Physics, or Zoology (per semester) 5.00 Breakage deposit in sciences listed above (per year) 5.00 Psychology (per semester) 1.00 Descriptive Geometry or Engineering Drawing (per semester) 3.00 Any Art Course (per semester) 1.00 Student Body Fees: Includes athletics, health, library, entertainment, dramatics, and other things the Student Council decides to include (per semester) 5.00 Music Conservatory: Piano-One lesson weekly (per lesson) 1.50 Organ-One lesson weekly (per semester) 25.00 Voice-One lesson (half hour) weekly (per lesson) 1.50 Two lessons (half hour) weekly (per week) 3.00 Class lessons (once per week) (per semester) 5.00 Violin-One lesson weekly (per lesson) 1.25